bhrutledge/exploring-venv/slides.md

 ???

-- Python 2.7 for work vs. Python 3.6 for band's website
+- At work, we use Python 2.7, my band's website uses Python 3.6
+- venvs are tied to a specific Python executable, i.e. version

 --